-Rob and his wife, Miriam, of 34 years have three sons and two daughters-in-law.
-Rob and Miriam have a family mission statement as follows: “In response to God’s grace, RMB and the Broin Family strive to serve as an instrument of God, prayerfully following His will, using His gifts to support things that fill a real need in the lives of His children, using the talents He has given individual members of the family to improve the lives of others.”
-Rob is active in Christian charitable causes and oversees the family’s charitable giving.
+Rob and his wife, Miriam, have three sons and two daughters-in-law.
+Rob and Miriam have a family mission statement as follows: “In response to God’s grace, RMB and the Broin Family strive to serve as an instrument of God, prayerfully following His will, using His gifts to support things that fill a real need in the lives of His children, using the talents He has given individual members of the family to improve the lives of others. ” Rob is active in Christian charitable causes and oversees the family’s charitable giving.
 Rob and Miriam and two of their boys have participated in two mission trips to Kenya, Africa with World Vision.

 Rob is Chairman of the board of Dawson McAllister Association.
 Rob is also active in Cru City Sioux Falls, a marketplace ministry.
 He leads a weekly men’s small group bible study and participates in the city leadership team that organizes citywide events.
 Rob enjoys mentoring several men from his Bible study group.